 Master’s in Asia Pacific Studies

-The program encourages students to analyze complicated and ever-changing socio-cultural conditions and international issues, pursue feasible solutions to challenges the region is facing and pave a path to a prosperous future for the region.
+The Master’s program in Asia Pacific Studies aims to educate and transform students into competent leaders ready to handle challenges facing the Asia Pacific region.
+The program encourages students to analyze complicated and ever-changing sociocultural conditions and international issues, pursue feasible solutions and pave a path to a prosperous future for the region.
 Students accumulate professional knowledge and insights, interpret complex facts in objective and systematic manners and provide insightful solutions to problems.

-This program nurtures students’ research skills, including the ability to formulate frameworks for analyses, collect and analyze data and test arguments and hypotheses.
+A broad range of issues are addressed in the two divisions: International Relations and Society and Culture.
+The courses taught under this program consist of four pillars: analytical foundation courses, core courses on the Asia Pacific region, division-specific courses and research-oriented intensive seminar courses.
+This program nurtures students’ research skills, including the ability to formulate frameworks for analyses, collect and analyze data, and test arguments and hypotheses.
 Students are expected to conduct research under a specific theme in a systematic manner throughout their studies.

 International Relations (IR)

 The International Relations (IR) division is aimed at expanding the students’ empirical knowledge base and sharpening their analytical and theoretical thinking regarding social, political, economic and security phenomena in the globalizing world.
 The courses in this division provide a useful knowledge base for both academic-bound students and practitioner-bound students with intended careers in security, diplomacy and media.
 While taking subjects such as international security, international law and conflict resolution, students will also focus on writing a thesis or research report.